November 4, 2021

 The Upper Tribunal, in reference to the earlier case of Tendler v Sproule, concluded that the short-term lets did not amount to carrying on a trade or business.

-If you have any questions or concerns regarding a short-term let, talk to us.
-Our specialist Property Litigation Team is here for you.
+If you have any questions or concerns regarding a short-term let, please feel free to get in touch with us.
+Our specialist Property Litigation Team is here to assist you.